- Sample Itinerary

 IN THE EVENT OF EMERGENCY CIRCUMSTANCES THE NIGHT BEFORE THE TRIP, OUR GREEN RIVER HEADQUARTERS NUMBER IS 435‑564‑3273

-Bugs, snakes, etc. are generally no problem.
+Bugs, snakes, etc. are are generally no problem.
 In fact, the lack of pesky insects is one of the reasons wilderness camping is so pleasant.
 Any wilderness trip, however, is subject to an occasional localized insect hatch.
 During these hatches mosquitoes can be bothersome.
 Be sure to bring long sleeve clothing and repellent.
-Insect repellents that contain “Deet” are by far the most effective during heavy hatches, but are also suspected of causing various health problems.
-Citronella-based products (skin-so-soft) work only in light hatches.
+Insect repellents that contain “deet” are by far the most effective during heavy hatches.
+Citronella-based products work only in light hatches.
 We rarely see any snakes, but if the thought of them bothers you, try sleeping in a tent instead of under the stars.

 Hiking is strictly an optional activity.
 There are many interesting short hikes available.
 Hiking can be done in your biking shoes, durable sneakers, or lightweight hiking boots.
 Remember that hiking and other activities vary widely pending time, and what other plans are ahead for the day.

 The best place to eat in Green River is Ray’s Tavern.
 Ray’s is a true small western town bar rich in atmosphere and good food.
 They serve incredible hamburgers, pork chops, small salads and steaks.
 The Tamarisk Restaurant offers family dining with riverside seating.